alex-rosta/civo-env/README.md

 This project assumes that your dns is provided by Cloudflare.
 - Kubernetes cluster on Civo Cloud
-- Kubernetes Dashboard with ingress
+- Grafana & Prometheus with dashboard preconfigured
-- ArgoCD with ingress
+- ArgoCD for Gitops deployments
-- Cert-manager for TLS certificates with Let's Encrypt, http01 challenge.
+- Cert-manager for TLS certificates with Let's Encrypt, http01 challenge
-- Easily apply argocd manifests to apply gitops deployments.
+- Deploys a sample application of mine
 - Auto creation of DNS records
+- Nginx ingress

 ## Project Structure